Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
-            "text": "Margot Robbie exhibits many characteristics associated with Enneagram Type 2 personalities.
-This includes her empathetic nature, desire to connect with others, and acts of giving.
-These characteristics are deeply rooted in her desire to be loved and appreciated, which is a core motivation for Type 2 individuals."
+            "text": "Margot Robbie exhibits many characteristics associated with Enneagram Type 8 personalities.
+This includes her assertiveness, her protective nature, and her resilience.
+These characteristics are deeply rooted in her desire to protect herself and others, which is a core motivation for Type 8 individuals."
           },
-          "name": "Why is Margot Robbie considered an Enneagram Type 2?"
+          "name": "Why is Margot Robbie considered an Enneagram Type 8?"
         },
         {
           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
-            "text": "Margot's roles in various films such as 'Harley Quinn' in 'Suicide Squad' and 'Tonya Harding' in 'I, Tonya', and her desire to build more empathetic, inclusive spaces in Hollywood are all indicative of her Type 2 personality.
-Moreover, her ability to connect with her roles and bring authenticity to them also reflect the strengths and growth potential of Type 2 individuals."
+            "text": "Margot's successful career, her portrayal of fierce characters like Harley Quinn, and her ability to overcome controversies are all indicative of her Type 8 personality.
+Moreover, her constant pursuit of challenging roles and her dedication to her personal image also reflect the strengths and growth potential of Type 8 individuals."
           },
-          "name": "What are some examples of Margot Robbie's Type 2 characteristics?"
+          "name": "What are some examples of Margot Robbie's Type 8 characteristics?"
         },
 		{
           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
-            "text": "Margot Robbie is known for her empathetic and warm personality.
-She is talented, hardworking, and strives to make authentic connections, both in her roles and in real life.
+            "text": "Margot Robbie is known for her confident and assertive personality.
+She is ambitious, tenacious, and tends to choose complex and strong characters.
 However, these descriptions are based on public perception and her portrayed image in the media.
 To know her exact personality, one would have to know her personally."
           },
           "name": "What is Margot Robbie's personality?"
         },
 		{
           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
-            "text": "Margot Robbie is an Enneagram type 2, also known as The Helper.
-This Enneagram type is warm, empathetic, and caring, often motivated by a desire to be loved and appreciated.
+            "text": "Margot Robbie is an Enneagram type 8, also known as The Challenger.
+This Enneagram type is self-confident, assertive, and resilient, often motivated by a desire to protect themselves and others.
 Please note that this information is based on public information and not directly confirmed by Margot Robbie herself."
           },
           "name": "What is Margot Robbie's Enneagram type?"
         }